Trump Campaign Attorney Matt Morgan Says ‘This Election Is Not Over,’ President Will Be Re-Elected

 The attorney concluded the message by reaffirming his belief that Trump would be reelected.

-Despite the confident message, the pathway for the president to win the White House have continued to dwindle as the week has progressed.
-Biden has already been declared victorious in Michigan and Wisconsin, two states the former New York businessman had won in 2016.
+Despite the confident message, the pathway for the president to win the White House has continued to narrow throughout the week.
+Biden has already been declared victorious in Michigan and Wisconsin, two states the former New York businessman won in 2016.
 The former Delaware senator also maintains leads in Pennsylvania, Georgia, and Nevada.

 However, Trump and his team have voiced accusations of voter fraud, pointing to ballot dumps in places like Wisconsin and Michigan that quickly changed the nature of the race.
-That said, pollsters have noted that most of such votes were both mail-in and from Democratic strongholds, and therefore should be expected to lean heavily towards liberal candidates.
+That said, pollsters have noted that most of such votes were both mail-in and from Democratic strongholds, and therefore should be expected to lean heavily toward liberal candidates.

-Though voting results are steadily nearly completion, it seems likely that the United States will soon be headed towards a series of recounts — echoing Bush v.
-Gore in 2000.
+Though results are steadily nearing completion, it seems likely that the United States will soon be headed toward a series of recounts — echoing Bush vs. Gore in 2000.
 In addition to the possibility of recounting votes in Georgia, Trump has reportedly requested a recount in Wisconsin, as was previously reported by The Inquisitr.